 We note that apparent violations of the Policy by Moore and Lewis are related to two discreet sets of circumstances.
-The first set of circumstances relates to interactions that Moore and Lewis had with an www.ecu.edu
+The first set of circumstances relates to interactions that Moore and Lewis had with an

 ECU undergraduate student in January 2020 for the purpose of soliciting that student to run in the Spring 2020 election for the position of ECU Student Body President.
 During that meeting Moore and Lewis appear to have promised the student significant material support for that student's campaign as well as a specific promise that they would have enough votes to block a proposed student athletic fee increase.
 In exchange, the student would be expected to vote for a new Chair of the ECU Board of Trustees, and, presumptively, support other Board action supported by Moore, Lewis, and other Trustees.
-The second set of circumstances where Moore and Lewis appear to have engaged in activities in violation of the Policy relate to their unsanctioned investigation into circumstances surrounding allegations against former interim Chancellor Dan Gerlach, including, but not limited to their interviewing witnesses and apparent willful refusal to provide records relating to that investigation.
+The second set of circumstances where Moore and Lewis appear to have engaged in activities in violation of the Policy relate to their unsanctioned investigation into circumstances surrounding allegations against former interim Chancellor Dan Gerlach, including, but not limited to their interviewing witnesses and apparent willful refusal to cooperate with the Board of Governor's investigation into the matter, including their refusal to provide records relating to that investigation.
 We will describe these two sets of circumstances and the apparent associated violations of the Policy by Moore and Lewis in turn.